snowhawk1000/snowhawk1000/README.md

 ## Hello World

-All of the code I upload here is open source, and under the MIT licence :)
+All of the code I upload here is open source, and under the MIT license :)

 The main languages I use: